 If you have any suggestions on what we can do to positively impact the worksite and reduce stress or the potential for stress injury please let us know – it is every bit important as telling us about a physical safety hazard.

 Safety briefings are simply a part of how we work.
 But how can we say we are safe if we don’t feel that the space is “safe” for us to be our authentic selves in?
 Safety isn’t just a defined set of operations, it is a feeling, a level of comfort, knowing that those around you will look out for you…and that you will do the same for them.

 Health and Safety must begin from the inside out to be effective, and this is why our mental wellness must be something that we become comfortable speaking out about.
 Feeling safe, is just as important as having a well-stocked First Aid kit!

 Set the example by opening the door to conversations on Mental Wellness, share your own experiences and the things that make you anxious.
-Let your audience see a little of the magic that happens behind the curtain.
 Sharing vulnerability and speaking from a place of authenticity will allow others to feel safe to do the same!

 A few other comments before we wrap up and start the day – and perhaps the most important information:

 As a team, we’re here to support and look out for each other.
-We all have a lot going on – whether it’s here at work, at home, dealing with the pandemic and it’s taken a toll on our mental health – even those who never thought about our mental health before – and mental health is as important as our physical health.
+We all have a lot going on – whether it’s here at work or at home and mental health is as important as our physical health.